decentralised-dataexchange/data-space-portal/README.md

 ## About

-This repository hosts source code for the reference implementation of the iGrant.io Data Marketplace Portal.
+This repository hosts source code for the reference implementation of the iGrant.io Dataspace Portal.

 ## Instructions to build from source and run

-Follow the steps below to get the Data Marketplace portal up and running locally.
+Follow the steps below to get the dataspace portal up and running locally.

 1. Clone this repository to your local server using `git clone`.
 2. Execute `make build`.
-The compiles and assembles source code into executable files or libraries, following the instructions specified in the Makefile of the Data Marketplace portal instance.
+The compiles and assembles source code into executable files or libraries, following the instructions specified in the Makefile of the dataspace portal instance.
 3. Execute `make run`.
-This executes a predefined set of instructions in the  Makefile to launch or run the Data Marketplace portal instance.
+This executes a predefined set of instructions in the  Makefile to launch or run the dataspace portal instance.

-The Data Marketplace portal can now be accessed at [http://localhost:4204](http://localhost:4204) If you have security issues with your browser, you must establish a self-signed certificate.
+The dataspace portal can now be accessed at [http://localhost:4204](http://localhost:4204) If you have security issues with your browser, you must establish a self-signed certificate.

 ## Contributing